BBC Bargain Hunt expert jailed over art sales to ‘Hezbollah financier’

 “His motivation appears to be financial along with a broader desire to boost his gallery’s reputation within the art market by dealing with such a well-known collector.”

-Ojiri has appeared on a number of BBC shows including Bargain Hunt and Antiques Road Trip.
+Ojiri has appeared on a number of BBC shows including Bargain Hunt and Antiques Road Trip as a freelance presenter and is understood not to have worked on BBC programmes since 2023.

 He described himself as “absolutely obsessed” with collecting contemporary art in a BBC Q&A.